Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

 # A Case-study in Optimization: Designing a Function to Return the Minimum and Maximum Sums of a List with One Removed Element

 # Introduction
 Squeezing a little more speed out of your code can be extremely important, especially when dealing with Big Data, which is becoming increasing prevalent in the Tech sector.
-In order to go about making better code, one has to experience code acrossthe entire spectrum of quality, from the very worst way to accomplish something to the very best.
-Unfortunately, it can be difficult for begining programmers to do this, which is why I wrote this article.
+In order to go about making better code, one must experience code across the entire spectrum of quality, from the very worst way to accomplish something to the very best.
+Unfortunately, it can be difficult for beginning programmers to do this, which is why I wrote this article.

-Usually a begining programmer is working by themselves, either through solo-coursework, or through self-taught delving into various projects.
-And, let's be honest, nobody started great at this.
-As a result, a new programmer is normally exposed to only their own code, and it's not very good.
-This exposure to only bad code is further exacerbated by the fact that more collaborative endevours such as code review, working on opensource projects, or developing code for research applications is something beyond the skillset of a beginner.
-This means that the average novice coder only sees code that they've written, or which they've accessed through textbooks / forums such as StackOverflow.
+Usually a beginner programmer is working by themselves, either through solo-coursework, or through self-taught delving into various projects.
+And, let us be honest, nobody started great at this.
+As a result, a new programmer is normally exposed to only their own code, and it is not particularly good.
+This exposure to only bad code is further exacerbated by the fact that more collaborative endeavours such as code review, working on opensource projects, or developing code for research applications is something beyond the skillset of a beginner.
+This means that the average novice coder only sees code that they have written, or which they have accessed through textbooks / forums such as Stack Overflow.
 This can be less than pleasant.

 <p align="center">
   <img src="https://github.com/Fehiroh/hackerrank_problem_solving_MinMaxSum/blob/master/stackoverflow.jpg" style="width:200px;height:200px;" alt="Accurate" />
 </p>

-Jokes aside, both of these reasources can be intimidating (or downright hostile) to newbies.
+Jokes aside, both resources can be intimidating (or downright hostile) to newbies.
 However, I think the bigger detriments come in how the answers are couched, which obscure or fail to provide indications of quality and/or design decisions.
 At least as far as a beginner can tell.

 Some common issues as I see them are: